Rafael Benítez: 2004–06: Early successes

 One of Benítez's first tasks at Liverpool was to convince club captain Steven Gerrard not to move to Chelsea.
 He was unable, however, to convince Michael Owen to extend his contract; he was subsequently sold to Real Madrid.
 Later in the summer transfer window, Benítez signed several players from La Liga, most notably Luis García and Xabi Alonso.

 During his first season, Benítez was unable to improve Liverpool's form in the Premier League.
 Key players missed much of the season through injury, and Liverpool failed to challenge Chelsea and Arsenal for the league title, finishing fifth.
 Benítez, however, did reach his first English domestic cup final, losing the League Cup final against Chelsea at the Millennium Stadium 3–2 after extra time.

 "Once you reached that euphoria… that satisfaction and happiness, you enjoy the moment and see everything around you, all the red with so many people with so much passion.
 After so many years, that’s something wonderful that stays in your memory forever".

 — —Benítez speaking in 2020 on winning the 2005 Champions League final.

 In the Champions League, Liverpool were minutes away from going out of the competition in the group stages.
 However, an 87th-minute goal by Steven Gerrard defeated Olympiacos 3–1, and saw the club progress to the last 16 on head-to-head difference.
 After defeating Bayer Leverkusen and Juventus, Liverpool faced Chelsea in the semi-final.
-A controversial early goal in the second leg from Luis García saw Liverpool win 1–0 on aggregate and reach the final against Milan.
+A controversial early goal in the second leg from Luis García saw Liverpool win 1–0 on aggregate and reach the final against AC Milan.